Eleftheria-trm/Pseudomonas-biocontrol-activity-against-Salmonella./README.md

+#Figures_Data_code

+This folder contains all raw data for Figures 1b, 2, 4b and 4c.
+PK stands for PK307-4, and STM50 for Salmonella enterica Typhimurium 14028S tagged with lacIZ/kan.
+"Blue" corresponds to measured Salmonella colonies and "white" to measured Pseudomonas colonies.

 # Pseudomonas RNA seq-deseq folder

 This repository contains R scripts and data for RNA sequencing Differential expression analysis on Pseudomonas in response to Salmonella presence in vitro and in planta